Cisco-Service-Layer/service-layer-objmodel/grpc/go/src/tutorial_slaf/README.md

 # SLAF Go Quick Tutorial

 This tutorial goes over how to perform the SLAF RPC calls, setting up the message requests, and getting the responses.
 This tutorial does not claim to show how to fill every field for all SLAF RPC messages, nor does it allow the option to configure every field with the cli.
 The purpose of this tutorial is to showcase how the user can implement the SLAF RPC's, and provide examples on how to set/get most fields in the requests/responses for those RPCs.
-From their, it is up to the user to figure out how to use said RPC's, and the associated requests and responses, to perform their intended actions.
+From there on, it is up to the user to figure out how to use said RPC's, and the associated requests and responses, to perform their intended actions.
 Obviously, a pre-requisite would be to learn what is an RPC.
 For more information detailing RPCs, refer to https://grpc.io/docs/what-is-grpc/core-concepts/#RPC-life-cycle.

 ## Table of Contents